- Low-code development allows for fast and cost-effective app creation: the pre-built functionality doesn’t require large teams of developers.

 Let’s be honest: we all want to save money.
-You’ll be glad to find a cost-effective solution whether you’re a small businesses owner or a representative of a big company.
+You’ll be glad to find a cost-effective solution whether you own a small business or represent a big company.
 And if that solution is quick and easy, that’s your jackpot.
-The name of that jackpot is low-code application development.
+Low-code application development can be your lucky number.

-Indeed, low-code development is a fast (thanks to pre-built functionality) and cost-effective (because you don’t need a fleet of software engineers) way to develop apps.
+Indeed, each low code example proves that this approach is a fast (thanks to pre-built functionality) and cost-effective (because you don’t need a fleet of software engineers) way to develop apps.

 We split these low-code app examples according to industries, explaining the prominent use cases of low-code for various SDLC stages.
-Curious if these low-code project examples are suitable for your industry?
+Curious if these no code examples are suitable for your industry?
 Keep reading to find out.

-Here are five examples of low-code use cases that work for businesses from virtually any industry:
+Here are five low code no code examples of use cases that work for businesses from virtually any industry:

 - UI design.
 Building an appealing AND functional user interface is hard.
 A lot depends on the user’s operating system, browser version, libraries, toolkits, and various dependencies between them.
-Low-code tools help quickly generate and easily update code for a variety of devices and platforms, from mobile to web to desktop.
+No code development tools help quickly generate and easily update code for a variety of devices and platforms, from mobile to web to desktop.

 - Integration.
-This is one of the most requested use cases of low-code, which includes seamlessly combining different CRMs, CMSs, and other applications into a cohesive system.
+This is one of the most requested no code use cases, which includes seamlessly combining different CRMs, CMSs, and other applications into a cohesive system.

 - API generation.
 Many legacy systems do not provide APIs for modern tools.
 Low-code API generators help automatically build APIs based on the existing application code.

 - Business project management.
-BPM systems might lack some features you need, like data analysis or management.
-But low-code tools can help you quickly build the necessary functionality.
+BPM systems might lack some built-in features you need, like data analysis or management.
+But low-code tools can help you quickly add the necessary functionality.

 - Docker containers.
-Putting a low-code system into a container run on Kubernetes allows to quickly build the needed development environment, from bare-metal servers to VPS, on-prem cloud, or public cloud platforms.
+Putting a low-code system into a container run on Kubernetes allows the quick building of the needed development environment, from bare-metal servers to VPS, on-prem cloud, or public cloud platforms.

 Whatever your company does and whichever type of application you develop, using low-code tools can help you create the required functionality with ease.

-But don’t take our word for it — here are some examples of great apps built with the low-code approach.
+But don’t take our word for it — here are some examples low code business applications.

 Developing and maintaining a B2C mobile application no longer requires a team of software engineers.
 With low-code, you can build a cross-platform mobile app, providing rich functionality for users.